OWASP-BLT/BLT-Flutter/CONTRIBUTING.md

 Follow the steps below, and you'll be able to set up the dev environment in no time!
 - Go to the [OWASP/BLT-Flutter](https://github.com/OWASP/BLT-Flutter) repository.
-- Clone the repository, run `git clone https://github.com/OWASP/BLT-Flutter` (you can use any way of your choice).
+- Clone the repository, run `git clone https://github.com/OWASP/BLT-Flutter`.
 - Open the project in an editor of your choice, and then run `flutter run` from the current working directory. ([Haven't installed flutter?](https://docs.flutter.dev/get-started/install) or are [new to flutter?](https://docs.flutter.dev/get-started/codelab))

 If you were able to build the app, then you're all set!
 Check the next section on what to do next.